markuslibrary/uab-dataset-catalog/README.md

 # UAB Dataset Catalog

-This repository contains the code for the automated API harvesting of dataset records for the AB Dataset Catalog.
+This repository contains the code for the automated API harvesting of dataset records for the UAB Dataset Catalog.
 The catalog is located at https://digitalcommons.library.uab.edu/datasets/.

 Please note that this code is under development, and feel free to reach out to Claire at cwarner at rockefeller.edu with any questions, comments, or suggestions.